-Many Sino-US S&T "cooperation" organizations in the United States facilitate these transfers and have individual memberships of hundreds to thousands.
+Many Sino-US science and technology (S&T) "cooperation" organizations in the United States facilitate these transfers and have individual memberships of hundreds to thousands.
 The figure scales to some ninety such groups worldwide.
-Members usually are expatriate Chinese, although China is expanding its recruitment of nonethnic Chinese.
-One significant example of a Sino-US S&T cooperation organization is Triway Enterprise, Inc. (三立国际有限公司), an "external training institute" set up under the auspices of the State Administration of Foreign Experts Affairs in Falls Church, Virginia, with branches in Beijing and Nanjing.
-According to the Chinese version of the website, the company "since 1993 has been putting its energy into promoting bilateral exchange and cooperation between China and the US in the fields of S&T, culture, education and management with great success."
+Members usually are expatriate Chinese, although China is expanding its recruitment of non-ethnic Chinese.
+One significant example of a Sino-US S&T cooperation organization is Triway Enterprise Inc. (三立国际有限公司), an "external training institute" set up under the auspices of the State Administration of Foreign Experts Affairs in Falls Church, Virginia, with branches in Beijing and Nanjing.
+According to the Chinese version of the website, the company "since 1993 has been putting its energy into promoting bilateral exchange and cooperation between China and the US in the fields of S&T, culture, education and management with great success."8